luke-jiang/CS_510/proj1-skeleton/proj1_sub.md

 ```
 The infeasible subpaths all contain subpaths from the infeasible EPC subpaths, so they
 are infeasible.
-(b)
+### (b)
 EPC but not PPC for this CFG is not possible.
 From the CFG, we can see that all edge pairs of this CFG starts end with a different node that its starts node.
 That is, a edge pair `[a,b,c]` where `a == c` is not present for this particular CFG.
 Also, all prime paths start with node 1 and end with node 11.
 Suppose a particular edge pair `[a,b,c]` is covered in EPC but not in PPC.
 Based on the observations we made, it's possible to extend the starting node `a` all the way to node `1` and the end node `c` all the way to node `11`, which means that the extended path is a prime path and must be an element of the PPC set.
 This prime path covers `[a,b,c]`.
 Therefore, we have a contradiction.
-So all edge pairs are covered in PPC, and PPC subsumes EPC for this particular CFG.